 The Good Practice Database (GPD) serves as a central hub for case studies on learning and leadership in climate action.
 The GDP is an easily-searchable repository of good practice examples where climate action is being effectively designed and implemented, as well as cases in which countries have overcome obstacles to implementation.
 The database is carefully curated to reflect priorities identified by countries and highlight countries’ innovative measures to implement nationally determined contributions (NDCs).

 The GPD is a joint database established by the Partnership on Transparency in the Paris Agreement (PATPA), the IKI NDC Support Cluster, the UNDP NDC Support Programme, the LEDS Global Partnership (LEDS GP) and the NDC Partnership.

 What does a joint database mean?

-The GPD brings together case studies from the Global Good Practice Analysis developed by GIZ and UNDP, and the Country Leadership Explorer, developed by LEDS GP and the NDC Partnership.
+The GPD brings together case studies from the Global Good Practice Analysis of the Transparency Partnership and UNDP and the Country Leadership Explorer, developed by LEDS GP and the NDC Partnership.
 The full content is accessible through all partners’ websites.
 The partner organizations are also working together to improve the quality and impact of the case studies they develop.
 Additional partners are welcome to join this collaborative effort.

 What can I find in the Good Practice Database?